-If you want an overview about us, then you’re in the right place.
-Read to learn how we transitioned from Wall Street and Corporate Management to a performance-oriented Advisory Kiosk that upholds a Triple Bottom Line philosophy for our clients.
+Read our overview to learn how we transitioned from Wall Street, Silicon Valley, and Corporate Management to a performance-oriented Advisory Kiosk that upholds a Triple Bottom Line philosophy for our clients and local communities.

 Back in the early aughts, our co-founders formed a coalition to provide execution support to senior bankers who left their respective Wall Street firms.
 At the time, these arrangements were informal and moonlighting in nature.
 However, one of our co-founders – Joe – took the entrepreneurial leap and assumed the heavy lifting to form Coventry League and create a unique management structure and operating foundation based on a Triple Bottom Line perspective – of profits, people, and environment – that is often lacking in high finance and many organizations.